MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/installwebpart.md

 After Custom Learning is installed in your tenant you can add the Web part to a SharePoint page.
 When you do, suddenly Office 365 training is available to you.

-1. Add the Custom Learning webpart in a full width column layout
+1. Add the Custom Learning webpart in a full width column layout:

 ![SharePoint Page Layout](media/clo365fullcolumnwidth.png)

 2. In the SharePoint page, select Add section and then select full width column.
 You'll see the following prompt:

 ![AddWebpart](media/clo365addfullwidthwebpart.png)

 3. Select Microsoft Learning.
 You should now see the following:

 ![Custom Learning webpart](media/clo365addwebpart.png)

  You can now click on the tiles to explore the default content included in the solution.